pietrodebernardi03-code/nova-sbe-msc-finance/derivatives/01-msft-options-analysis/README.md

-# Assignment — What Can We Learn from Option Prices?
+# What Can We Learn from Option Prices?
 **Derivatives (2218) · Nova SBE · Prof. Gustavo Freire**

 ---